tlephan/faster-you/README.md

 - **NeutralinoJS mode** — `Neutralino.filesystem` writes to `<user-data>/fasteryou/fasteryou.db`
 - **Web mode (with server)** — `~/.fasteryou/fasteryou.db` via `better-sqlite3` (shared across all browsers)
 - **Web mode (no server)** — Falls back to IndexedDB in the browser

+Server logs are stored at `~/.fasteryou/logs/server-YYYY-MM-DD.log` (one file per day, auto-rotated with 7-day retention).

 ## License